Entanglement in Elastic and Inelastic Two-particle Scatterings at High Energy: Formulation of entanglement entropy

-It is important to note that ${\tilde V}$ depends only on the total cross-section of the incoming particles.
-Hence, in particular, ${\tilde V}$ is identical for elastic and inelastic two-body scattering from the same initial particles.
+Hence we are led to set the ``regularized volume'' ${\tilde V}$ dimensionless again.
+It is important to note that ${\tilde V}$ depends only on the total cross section of the incoming particles.
+Therefore, in particular, ${\tilde V}$ is identical for elastic and inelastic two-body scatterings from the same initial particles.